ng-Classic/ng-classic/docs/GITHUB_PROCESS.md

 ## Consideration phase

-If the feature request receives 20 or more thumbs-up (👍) votes on the original issue description (during the voting phase described above), we verify the Angular Classicteam can afford to maintain the feature and whether it aligns with the long-term vision of Angular.
+If the feature request receives 20 or more thumbs-up (👍) votes on the original issue description (during the voting phase described above), we verify the Angular Classic team can afford to maintain the feature and whether it aligns with the long-term vision of Angular.
 If the answers to both of these questions are yes, we prioritize the request, alternatively we close it with an explanation of our decision.